-$^{63}\,\mathrm{A}$ pre-selection phase may be done by Commission services in case of numerous applications received.
+$^{70}\,\mathrm{A}$ pre-selection phase may be done by Commission services in case of numerous applications received.

-- A reliable, cost-effective and scalable early warning system prototype to forecast and monitor vector-borne diseases, which should encompass innovative technological solutions integrating big data derived from different sources (e.g. space-borne, airborne, in-situ and citizen observations) in Earth observation domain, including climate data, vectorrelated modelling, meteorology, and geo-located information related to vector-borne disease outbreaks and behaviour.
-These should be interoperable with public health data and other socio-economic data. - o Demonstration of the prototype at local level, taking into account any relevant societal factors in the chosen geographical area.
-It should be compatible for use with data coming multi-disciplinary from existing networks comprising health, humanitarian aid and emergency management actors, in order to leverage data and information from these networks, as well as to showcase the operational potential and added value of the solution.
+o Demonstration of the prototype at local level, taking into account any relevant societal factors in the chosen geographical area.
+It should be compatible for use with data coming from existing multi-disciplinary networks comprising health, humanitarian aid and emergency management actors, in order to leverage data and information from these networks, as well as to showcase the operational potential and added value of the solution.